 \paragraph{Attention with Sharpened Coefficients} Recent advances in attention mechanisms have increasingly focused on selective modulation of attention components to improve relational learning.
 However, current attention enhancement strategies are often fundamentally constrained by their sole focus on modulating attention coefficients.
 The differential transformer \citep{ye2025differential} subtracts the learned attention map with another, de-noising, attention map to systematically reduce noise accumulation and improve focus on relevant context.
-Selective attention \citep{leviathan2025selective} uses a learnable mask on the attention map to achieve similar results.
+Selective attention \citep{leviathan2025selective} uses a cumulative mask on the attention map to achieve similar results.
 Similarly, rewiring for runway cascade \citep{lee2026runway} modulates attention coefficients to achieve more balanced information propagation in causal transformers.
 Likewise, a recent theoretical study on softmax function has formalized such enhancement strategies and proposes a way to adaptively enhance attention coefficients as a potential solution \citep{velickovic2025softmax}.
 In time series, SDformer \cite{ijcai2024p629} applies a directional kernel to queries and keys to concentrate attention on the most informative variates.
-While enhancing attention coefficients by modulating the attention map has shown to improve performance and reduce noise accumulation particularly in the language domain, they still use static tokens to improve their attention coefficients.
-As such, they can broadly be seen as instances of standard attention with \textit{sharpened} attention scores, certainly improving upon standard attention but still fundamentally constrained by the static relational learning paradigm as further explored in the next section.
+While enhancing attention coefficients by modulating the attention map has shown to improve performance and reduce noise accumulation particularly in the language domain, they still use static tokens to enhance attention.
+As such, they can broadly be seen as instances of standard attention with \textit{sharpened} coefficients, certainly improving upon standard attention but still fundamentally constrained by the static relational learning paradigm as further explored in the next section.
 In a slight departure from these score-sharpening approaches, gated attention \citep{qiu2026gated} modulates the attention output with learnable, query-dependent gates rather than reshaping the attention map; yet because these gates scale a token's static representation rather than adapting it per interaction, gated attention likewise remains within the static relational learning paradigm.